John Brown, Sr. – District 1 – View Map

 In April 2006, John returned to New Orleans after eight months in Chicago, Illinois following Hurricane Katrina.
 His decision to return home was purely out of a strong desire to see New Orleans reach higher, envision greater and be better than ever before.
 Upon his return, John joined the School Leadership Center (SLC) of Greater New Orleans as its Fellows Director, the mission of which is to inspire and develop instructional leadership among principals and other educators, thereby advancing student achievement In the schools of those school leaders.
 Over the past 10 years, he has visited with and come to know more than 300 of the principals and assistant school leaders from Orleans and surrounding parishes who enrolled and completed the SLC Fellows Leadership Program.

-John is a member of Kappa Alpha Psi Fraternity, Inc., a brotherhood and service organization for which he continues to actively serve as Vice-President of the Kenner Metropolitan Alumni Chapter.
+John is a member of Kappa Alpha Psi Fraternity, Inc., a brotherhood and service organization for which he continues to actively serve as President (Polemarch) of the New Orleans Alumni Chapter.
 He also serves as Chairman of a mentoring program at Lake Area High, a collaboration between Urban League of Greater New Orleans and Kappa Alpha Psi Fraternity, Inc., as well as the RPGA Chairman for an annual benefit golf tournament benefiting Children’s Hospital.
 John is also a member of St. Peter Claver Catholic Church.

 Contact Mr. Brown – [email protected]